flakeworks/symbol-os/README.md

 **v01:** Symbol begins as a minimalist symbolic kernel (symbolback).
 **v03:** It grows into a full-stack framework (symbolfull).
-**v05:** And finally, it awakens as Symbol OS - a chat-like monochrome operating system from the world where symbols won.
+**v05:** And finally, it awakens as Symbol OS - a chat-like monochrome operating system of the symbolic world.